 With great power comes great... fragility?

 Thus far, Zumaya's 2006 season has been his only full one, and even during the 2006 season, the injury bug was already nipping at him.
 Unbelievably, he sat out for a week in September of that year after getting a repetitive stress injury while playing the video game Guitar Hero.
-Early during the 2007 season, a tendon in his right index finger was ruptured, and that put him on the disabled list for almost four months while it healed.
+Early during the 2007 season, a tendon in his right middle finger was ruptured, and that put him on the disabled list for almost four months while it healed.
 Thus, he was limited to only 28 games in 2007, and he was more or less ineffective while he struggled to regain the form that had lead to such great success the previous season.
 As if that wasn't enough, after the season, he was at his parents' home in California, helping them to evacuate boxes of stuff in advance of the wildfires that were headed in its direction, when one box, weighing about 50 pounds, fell from a shelf and landed on his right shoulder, separating it.
 The shoulder was operated on in October and the rehab it required cut short his 2008 season.

 The Tigers were making their push for the playoffs when Joel's Guitar Hero troubles were occurring, leading MSNBC's Countdown with Keith Olbermann to name him the "Worst Person in the World."
 Since then, Guitar Hero 2 has been released; the Xbox 360 version includes a note that says "No pitchers were harmed in the making of this game.
 Except for one: Joel Zumaya.
 He had it coming."
 Even though I consider myself a fan of the Tigers (I'm from Detroit, after all), I can't help but laugh at how absurd this all is, and I wonder what will come next for Zumaya, who seems to have quite a knack for finding new and inventive ways of hurting himself.